When I first heard of a NoseFrida, I thought it was a really gross idea. “You suck out your kids’ snot? Really?!”

 When my son was three weeks old, he was starting to get congested, so I wanted to find something that would help get the snot out.
 However, I wasn’t desperate enough to try this gross, snot-sucking method yet.

-*This post may contain affiliate links to help support my blog.
+links to help support my blog.

 You can read my full disclosure here.*